toddwords/HitchHiker/workshop.md

     - Some of the code you will use, or feature requests for Todd ^^

 ## Day 2 (Wednesday 10/30)
+- Making page specific alterations
+- Building and testing new features
 - Workshopping and trying performances in progress
-- Building and testing new features
+- **By Thursday 6pm**
+  - Send Todd the .js file you want to include for your performance.
+(Note: you can't send .js files through email, you can send it as a text file or paste it into a pastebin like [ControlC](https://controlc.com/) and send the link to Todd

 ## Day 3 (Friday 11/1)
 - Live performance at CultureHub